-The PRC government has formulated a relatively comprehensive set of laws and regulations on production safety, including the Law on Production Safety of the PRC, the Law on Mine Safety of the PRC, the Law on Fire Protection of the PRC, the Law on Road Traffic Safety of the PRC, the Law on Special Equipment Safety of the PRC, the Law on Emergency Response of the PRC, the Law on Occupational Disease

-Prevention and Control of the PRC as well as several regulations, such as the Safety Production License, etc., which pertain to the mining, processing and smelting operation of the mining industry.
-The Ministry of Emergency Management is responsible for the overall supervision and management of the production safety nationwide while the departments in charge of production safety at the county level or above are responsible for the overall supervision and management of the production safety within their own jurisdictions.
+The PRC government has formulated a relatively comprehensive set of laws and regulations on production safety, including the Law on Production Safety of the PRC, the Law on Mine Safety of the PRC, the Law on Fire Protection of the PRC, the Law on Road Traffic Safety of the PRC, the Law on Special Equipment Safety of the PRC, the Law on Emergency Response of the PRC, the Law on Occupational Disease Prevention and Control of the PRC as well as several regulations, such as the Safety Production License, etc., which pertain to the mining, processing and smelting operation of the mining industry.
+The Ministry of Emergency Management is responsible for the overall supervision and management of the production safety at the county level or above are responsible for the overall supervision and management of the production safety within their own jurisdictions.

 The State implements a licensing system for production safety of mining enterprises.
 No mining enterprise may engage in production activities without holding a valid production safety certificate.
 Enterprises which fail to fulfil the production safety conditions are not allowed to carry out any production activity.
 Mining enterprises which have obtained the production safety certificate may not lower their production safety standards, and are subject to the supervision and inspection by the licensing authorities from time to time.
-If the licensing authorities are of the opinion that the mining enterprises do not fulfil the production safety requirements, the production safety certificate may be withheld or revoked.
-At the same, the State implements a system of registered safety engineer and mining enterprises should have registered safety engineers engaged in safety production management work.
+If the licensing authorities are of the opinion that the mining enterprises do not fulfil the production safety certificate may be withheld or revoked.
+At the same time, the State implements a system of registered safety engineer and mining enterprises shall have registered safety engineers engaged in safety production management work.

 The State has also formulated a set of national standards on production safety for the mining industry.
 In general, the mine design must comply with the production safety requirements and industry practice.
+The safety standards for mine design and daily production facilities are more stringent, particularly with stricter requirements regarding equipment safety and personnel safety.

-A mining enterprise must establish a management body or a designated safety management team to be responsible for production safety matters.
+A mining enterprise must establish a safety management body or a designated safety management team to be responsible for production safety matters.
 Education and training on production safety must be provided to workers to ensure that they fully understand the regulations on and the procedures required for production safety, and are able to master the necessary skills for operation safety for their own positions.
 Those who do not receive this education and training are not permitted to work at the mine.